Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 When assembling my Cretan salad, I like to have three main layers: the tomato mixture, the cheese mixture, and the olives.
 Some chefs prefer to layer each individual ingredient separately, but I highly recommend otherwise.

-Mixing the tomatoes with the onions, capers, and olive oil first not only brings all those flavors together, but it helps the mix to stay on the rusk.
+Mixing the tomatoes with the onions, capers, and olive oil not only brings all those flavors together, it also helps the mix to stay on the rusk.

 Presentation Tips